 Look away now if you’re squeamish:

 I learned two lessons today and I’d like to pass them on to you.
-Firstly a girl should never be without her nitcomb, Victoria would do well to remember this as she embarks on her huge adventure, and secondly, no house where children reside should ever be without head lice lotion.
+Firstly a girl should never be without her nitcomb, Victoria would do well to remember this as she embarks on her huge adventure, and secondly, no house where children reside should ever forget to build in regular combings to their schedule.

 Are you scratching?
 If you’re not then you’re at least 80% cyborg….and quite possibly headlice free.